oopDaniel/COEN240-Multi-Class-Logistic-Regression/README.md

 # Hand-written digit recognition using multi-class logistic regression

-- Simple program to recognize hand-written digits from mnist data using multi-class logistic regression
+- Simple program to recognize hand-written digits from mnist dataset using multi-class logistic regression
 - Plot the confusion matrix

 > Training